Bio

 My dissertation focuses on an account of community, developing that in terms of moral community, then giving a (partial) explanation of moral authority on that basis.

-My other main projects include: pardons within the U.S context, the authority of pardoning and amnesty in general, and the standing or authority of third-party forgiveness in political theory; the nature of the value of originality, explaining AI generated Art’s lack of value on that basis, and originality’s relationship with achievement and irreplaceable value; the obligations and permissions of gift-giving, both in gratitude and non-gratitude settings.
+My other main projects include: pardons within the U.S context, the authority of pardoning and amnesty in general, and the standing or authority of third-party forgiveness in political theory (which now has an APA blog post); the nature of the value of originality, explaining AI generated Art’s lack of value on that basis, and originality’s relationship with achievement and irreplaceable value; the obligations and permissions of gift-giving, both in gratitude and non-gratitude settings.

 Presentations